ashleydavis/typescript-template/README.md

 When you want to start a new TypeScript app:

 - Copy this repo
+- In `package.json`, change `typescript-template-cli` to `you-cmd-name` the name of the your cli program (once installed on a user's computer).
-- Search and replace 'typescript-template' to 'your-module-name' across the entire repo
+- Across the whole repo, search and replace `typescript-template` to `your-module-name`.
 - Install your own custom dependencies
 - Add your custom code.
-- Add to your own Github or Bitbucket repo (you can npm install from a Git repo!
-Even a private one!)
+- Comit it all to your own repo.
 - If necessary, publish to npm using `npm publish`.

 You now have a reusable code module and/or command line app that you can 'npm install' and share with your team mates.